Sedation Dentistry Corbin

 Why Choose Corbin Family Dental Care for Sedation Dentistry?

-See What Our Patients Have to Say About Sedation Dentistry
+See What Our Patients Have to Say

 “I am so happy that I chose to be sedated for my procedure.
-The entire process was so simple and Dr. Whitaker and her team ensured that I knew what was going on and what to expect.
+The entire process was so simple, and Dr. Whitaker and her team ensured that I knew what was going on and what to expect.
 They treated me like family.
 Dr. Whitaker even phoned later that same evening to ensure I was doing ok after the procedure.
 So very thankful that I found Dr. Whitaker and her team!
 They are amazing!” – D.C.

 “I loved it all.
 I liked the calming meds before my sedation appointment.
-I don’t remember a lot and I’m thankful.
-I had a very good experience and all the ladies were very nice.
+I don’t remember a lot, and I’m thankful.
+I had a very good experience, and all the ladies were very nice.
 I would do sedation again if I needed treatment on my teeth in the future.” – C. S.

 Our Sedation Dentistry Options